therealandroid/dti-server/README.md

 `password`: `exemplo`

-If you want to create real account and real credentials just follow the step 2.
+If you want to create real account and real credentials just follow the *Option 2.

 ### TODO